jdiehl/ceos/README.md

 1. All communication between client and server is done via GraphQL
 2. All configuration is done with environment variables
 3. User authentication is done via email and password
-4. Sequelize is used as an asbtraction layer for the database
+4. Sequelize is used with a PostGRES database

 ## Usage

 1. Add `ceos` to your project
-2. Add the database package of your choice (e.g. `pg` with `pg-hstore`)
-3. Set up the environment variables (e.g. with `dotenv`)
+2. Set up the environment variables (e.g. with `dotenv`)
-4. Define your models (see below)
+3. Define your models (see below)
-5. Define your schema extensions (see below)
+4. Define your schema extensions (see below)
-6. Start the server (see below)
+5. Start the server (see below)

 ## Configuration Variables